 WordPress can be customised to make any type of website.
 Most of the blocks that are present on the internet are run on WordPress.
 World best so used to run an e-commerce website is hosting properly the e-commerce website can run without any lag.
 Major publications such as Wall Street Journal and tech website TechCrunch also run on WordPress.

 Themes are one of the ways to customize a WordPress website.
-Themes are to WordPress are what clothes are to a human.
-Themes are made and released by different designers, developers across the world these are either free or paid online.
+Themes of WordPress is what clothes are to a human.
+Themes are made and released by different designers, and developers across the world these are either free or paid online.
 We can use themes to customize the appearance of the website and make it as per our needs.

 You can find a large number of themes on the internet for free.
 Also, premium themes are available for the cost.
 A premium theme can cost you anywhere between $10 to $100 or even more.
 Designers spend time effort and money to make a premium design.